 Enacted in 2018, the Massachusetts Paid Family and Medical Leave Program (MA PFML) allows employees to take paid leave to care for themselves or their family members under certain circumstances.
 Contributions from employers and employees to fund the program will begin on October 1, 2019, with most benefits becoming available by January 2021.
 Employers have the option of participating in the state plan or offering an approved private plan of their own.

-Join us for an overview of the MA PFML program, its administrative and claim requirements and how it will interact with other leave laws and benefits.
+Listen to our recorded webinar for an overview of the MA PFML program, its administrative and claim requirements and how it will interact with other leave laws and benefits.

 See how changing state laws will impact your business.

 Protect your company and take care of your employees.